nkoutoun/nkoutoun.github.io/content/publication/wip-tax/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "Working Paper"
+# publication: "Working Paper"
-publication_short: "Working Paper"
+# publication_short: "Working Paper"

-abstract: This paper examines behavioral responses to Belgium's tax on securities accounts, which targets high-wealth individuals.
-Using detailed administrative data, we analyze how wealthy households adjust their portfolios, asset holdings, and financial strategies in response to this wealth tax policy.
-Our findings provide new evidence on the effectiveness and unintended consequences of wealth taxation.
+abstract: This paper investigates the behavioural responses of wealthy individuals to a specific wealth tax in Belgium—the Annual Tax on Securities Accounts (ATSA).
+Unlike general net wealth taxes, ATSA targets the stock value of securities accounts above a defined threshold.
+Using high-quality individual-level banking data from BNP Paribas Fortis covering 4 million clients (2006–2023), we apply advanced bunching methods to identify taxpayer reactions near the tax thresholds.
+Preliminary results for the 2019 tax year reveal significant behavioural responses, with a bunching estimate of 2.2, corresponding to a remarkably high elasticity of 29.3.
+These findings suggest substantial avoidance behaviour, likely facilitated by the narrow tax base and asset reallocation opportunities.
+Ongoing analyses using non-parametric and dynamic bunching approaches aim to validate and refine these estimates, while forthcoming work will assess tax avoidance mechanisms using difference-in-differences designs.
+The study contributes to the literature by offering novel evidence on the efficiency and behavioural effects of taxing specific forms of financial wealth.

 # Summary.
 An optional shortened abstract.
 summary: Analysis of behavioral responses to Belgium's wealth tax using administrative data, revealing portfolio adjustments and strategic responses by high-wealth individuals.

 tags:
-- Wealth Tax
+- Wealth taxation
+- Behavioural responses
-- Tax Policy
+- Tax avoidance
+- Securities accounts
+- Bunching estimation
-- Behavioral Responses
+- Financial wealth
-- Public Finance
+- Tax elasticity
 - Belgium

 # JEL Classification codes
 jel_codes:
 - "H24"  # Personal Income and Other Nonbusiness Taxes and Subsidies
 - "H26"  # Tax Evasion and Avoidance
-- "D14"  # Household Saving; Personal Finance
+- "D31"  # Personal Income, Wealth, and Their Distribution
+- "C21"  # Cross-Sectional Models; Spatial Models; Treatment Effect Models
-- "G11"  # Portfolio Choice; Investment Decisions
+- "E62"  # Fiscal Policy
 featured: false

 # links: